-With a vast selection of grills on the market, being a consumer can prove overwhelming.
-Even more, money doesn't protect you from ending up with a sub-par gas grill: some don't have enough room to cook more than a few burgers, can't keep a constant temperature, and are constructed poorly with cheap materials.
+Our goal was to find an reasonably priced grill that could rival more expensive gas grills in the $2,000 range.
+With such a vast selection of grills on the market, being a consumer can prove overwhelming.
+Even more, spending more money doesn't always protect you from ending up with a sub-par gas grill: some don't have enough room to cook more than few burgers, can't keep a constant temperature, and are constructed poorly and from cheap materials.

 The Selection Process

-What's the Deal with BTUs?
+What's The Deal With BTUs?

 Today, it’s all about effective design, and quality materials – not BTUs.